tylervalentine/mirrulations/docs/development.md

 * Open a terminal or file explorer window and navigate to your project directory.
 * Find the htmlcov folder and open it.
-* Inside the htmlcov folder, locate the index.html file and open it.
+* Inside the htmlcov folder, locate the index.html file and open it on your browser typing `open index.html`.

 #### The index.html file will display the test coverage report, showing you which lines of code were executed during the test run and which were not.